Günter Petzow: Biography

-Prof. Petzow was President of the German Society for Materials and acts on the board of directors of several scientific societies.
+Prof. Petzow was president of the German Society for Materials and acts on the board of directors of several scientific societies.
 He was chairman of the European Action COST 507 "Measurement and Evaluation of Thermochemical and Thermophysical Properties to Provide a Database for the Development of New Light Alloys".
-He is the founding editor of the journal "Practical Metallography", was editor-in-chief of "Zeitschrift für Metallkunde", editor of the book series "Ternary Alloys" and member of several scientific academies and advisory boards.
+He was the founding editor of the journal "Practical Metallography", was editor-in-chief of "Zeitschrift für Metallkunde", editor of the book series "Ternary Alloys" and member of several scientific academies and advisory boards.
 In 1989, he was awarded the Skaupy Prize by the Community Committee Powder Metallurgy for outstanding achievements in the field of powder metallurgy.
-Petzow received seven honorary doctorates, six honorary professorships and seven honorary memberships in prestigious scientific societies.
-Since 1993 he has been a full member of the Academia Europaea.
+Petzow received seven honorary doctorates, six honorary professorships and seven honorary memberships in scientific societies.
+Since 1993 he had been a full member of the Academia Europaea.
 The "Günter Petzow Prize" for outstanding research is awarded to a young scientist each year at an annual summer colloquium in Stuttgart.

+Petzow died on 4 February 2024, at the age of 97.